TubercularOx/darkhaunter/Geekery/minor.md

 As of Strip 1341 two cases of Sunny being referred to as "them" have been found: [one by Serini](https://www.giantitp.com/comics/oots1283.html) (bottom row, middle panel)[^precure], and [one by Blackwing](https://www.giantitp.com/comics/oots1295.html).
 I did not find any cases of him or her.

 Only two uses of a pronoun throughout most of a book helps demonstrate how the story has been avoiding assigning pronouns to Sunny.
-Elan [avoids using pronouns](https://www.giantitp.com/comics/oots1252.html)[^munchking] when talking to Haley about them.
-Serini once preferred [that big spherical dork](https://www.giantitp.com/comics/oots1255.html) to a pronoun, and elsewhere called Sunny [an outgrowth](https://www.giantitp.com/comics/oots1283.html), rather than a boy or girl, and again avoided a pronoun at the end of the sentence.
+Elan [avoids using pronouns](https://www.giantitp.com/comics/oots1252.html)[^munchking] when talking to Haley about Sunny.
+Serini once preferred [that big spherical dork](https://www.giantitp.com/comics/oots1255.html) to a pronoun, and elsewhere called Sunny [an outgrowth](https://www.giantitp.com/comics/oots1283.html), rather than a boy or girl, and then named Sunny instead of using any pronoun.

 If you've found a different instance of a pronoun being applied to Sunny, send me a PM on the forum.